Dracaena elliptica

 Dracaena elliptica is a species of Asian tropical forest under-storey plants in the family Asparagaceae; no subspecies are listed in the Catalogue of Life.

-Distribution and Description
+Distribution and description

-The native range of this species is: Andaman Islands, Assam, Bangladesh, through southern China, Indo-China and western Malesia.
+The native range of this species is the Andaman Islands, Assam, Bangladesh, through southern China, Indo-China and western Malesia.
 In Vietnam the plant may be called phát dủ bầu dục (or phất dủ mảnh as D. gracilis).

 D. elliptica is a shrub, up to 2 m high, with elliptic lanceolate leaves 20–30 cm long.
 The yellow berries are about 10 mm in diameter.